jellyfin/jellyfin-media-player/README.md

 ### Downloading and installing Qt

-If your distro provides Qt 5.9.5 or later packages, try to use them.
-Otherwise, find a Qt download at qt.io.
+If your distro provides a Qt 5.9.5 package, try to use it.
+Otherwise, download a supported Qt version from qt.io.

 On Windows and OSX, you can omit the ``-DQTROOT`` argument to use the Qt built by Plex.
 (Untested whether this works reliably.)